PEESEgroup/ChemREL/README.md

 This project focuses on automating and transferring chemical data extraction using span categorization and relation extraction models.

 ## To Do

-- Add a predict function based on the toy example.
-It should take the text and the directories of the span categorization and relation models with melting point and LD50 options
+ - Separate the predict
-- Add helper functions
+ - Explain steps##
-- Add visualization function or directly use displacy
+ - Overriding cli
-- Upload the four trained models on huggingface or possibly only the transformers and create functions to automatically download them into their respective folders
+ - Documentation
-- Abdul to create license file
+ - Tutorial
-- Package all functions
+ - Testing

 ## Table of Contents

 - [Overview](#overview)